-During the first seven days of your Aftercare for Microblading, do not let any water, lotion, soap, or makeup touch your eyebrow area.
-It includes keeping your face dry during a shower.
+- During the first seven days of your aftercare for microblading, do not let any water, lotion, soap, or makeup touch your eyebrow area.
+This includes keeping your face dry during a shower.

 - Don’t wear any makeup or use skincare on your brows until they’ve healed.
 The reason is that the pigments are still settling into the shallow cuts in your skin caused by the blading.